HackerUSA-CE/aisd-wde-06-terminal-file-manipulation/README.md

 ```

 **Explanation:**
 - `rm -rf backup` recursively deletes the `backup` directory and all its contents.
+The `-rf` is required to delete directories.

 ##